 "Don't let Dad use rocket fuel to start the charcoal."

 "I think he learned his lesson.
 If he hasn't your mom will stop him.
 Tim and Erin are supposed to get there with beer and soda around eleven.
-Joss and Junior should be there between eleven and eleven-thirty.
-Junior swears he's found soy dogs that don't taste like dirt – you're welcome to the pig dogs-"
+Joss and Wade should be there between eleven and eleven-thirty.
+Wade swears he's found soy dogs that don't taste like dirt – you're welcome to the pig dogs-"

 "No kosher hot dogs?"